 The Hospitality industry has become increasingly important in Australian society as a source of expanding employment opportunities.
-This certificate course provides students with a wide range of interpersonal skills with a general application in personal and working life, as well as specific knowledge and skills related to employment within the Hospitality industry.

-This subject is a highly practical course.
-Students must be committed to participation in theoretical and practical lessons, excursions, Industry Placement, and the completion/ submission of all assessment.
-As part of this course students will need to attend out of school hours functions as required in order to demonstrate the appropriate competencies to complete the qualification.
+This certificate course provides students with a wide range of interpersonal skills with a general application in personal and working life and specific knowledge and skills related to the hospitality service industry.
+This subject is a highly practical course which provides students the opportunity to complete a Certificate II in Hospitality.
+This is a nationally recognised qualification which may lead to further employment and training in many areas of the Hospitality industry.
+Loganlea SHS has a Trade Training Centre (TTC) which provides a commercial kitchen and attached restaurant setting for this training to occur.
+Students must be committed to participation in both theory and practical elements of the course, excursions, structured work placement in a commercial setting and completion and submission of all assessment.
+As part of this course students will need to attend out of school hours functions as required in order to demonstrate the appropriate competencies to complete the qualifications.
 Students will always have advanced notice of their required attendance.

-Students enrolled in Certificate II in Hospitality will have additional opportunity to participate in off-campus programs to enhance their studies.
-The school partners with other Registered Training Organisations to provide the competency SITHFAB002 - Provide responsible service of alcohol.
-This course is run online with support provided to students from the hospitality trainer.
-Students will be required to pay approximately \$19 - \$24 for this course.
+Students enrolled in Certificate II in Hospitality will have additional opportunity to participate in offcampus programs to enhance their studies.
+The school partners with other Registered Training Organisations to provide the competencies

+SITHFAB201 - Provide responsible service of alcohol and SITHGAM022 - Provide responsible gambling services.
+These courses are run online with support provided to students from the hospitality trainer.
+Students will be required to pay approximately \$19 - \$24 for each course.